Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{Idyan8aOFERShuQwk7RGvkrrmFo.dFTN1QDLwMTN0czW}

 ## Home sweet Home
-- Commands used:
+- Commands used: `/path/to/program`, `/path/to/program destination/path`
-- Thought Process:
+- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to
 - Solution:
-- Flag Obtained:
+- Flag Obtained: pwn.college{o1FKZ_kQrruvJHIsAgnoa9hoE5a.dNzM4QDLwMTN0czW}